w3c/adapt/explainers/well-known-destinations.md

 It does not seem like a good fit to try to extend the format of sitemaps to accommodate these requirements.

 ### Using `rel` attribute values alone

+> [!WARNING]
+> This section is particularly out of date, as we are now using this approach - though we could work on reducing repetition in future.

 Using `rel` attribute values is part of the proposed spec&mdash;for cases where deep links may be provided into an overall well-known section (e.g. help on a specific topic).